 HerRise Microgrant is one of the US financial assistance programs that supports women of color who struggle to secure funding for their businesses.

-The program uses donations and sponsorships to make its $1000 monthly grants available.
+The program relies on donations and sponsorships to fund its $ 1,000 monthly grants.
 This won’t be anything you’d be awarded in a big national grant program.
 Still, it can help you meet the immediate business needs, such as licensing, supplies, equipment, and marketing.
 You’ll have to pay a $15 fee to apply for funding.

 The microgrant program operates regularly.
 During the application process, you’ll need to demonstrate how the funding will contribute to your business growth.